Nov 122024

 The organic cement matrix in L. modesta

-To see if there might be a subtler morphological difference between the phenotypes, I took a peak at the the organic “mortar” in some modesta shells.
+To see if there might be a subtler morphological difference between the phenotypes, I took a peek at the the organic “mortar” in some modesta shells.
 I didn’t see much that could be used to differentiate the two types in my sample.
 In both species the amoeba secretes its cement as a field of tessellated rings, each one enclosing a finer mesh.
 That is pretty much what I expected, since a similar matrix occurs in other members of the genus, such as L. gibbosa and L. epistomium.
 In the specimens of L. gibbosa I’ve seen, the cement matrix seems less uniform, but I’ve only looked closely at a few shells of that species.

 Organic cement in L. gibbosa from Mer Bleue Bog, Ottawa

-I think the simplest explanation for the presence L. spiralis and L. modesta in the same sample is that they really are a single species.
+I think the simplest explanation for the presence of L. spiralis and L. modesta in the same sample is that they really are a single species.
 Of course, polymorphism in one population doesn’t rule out the possibility that truly monomorphic populations exist elsewhere, or that both types belong to a species complex with tons of hidden genetic diversity.
 Answering those questions properly would require genetic and morphometric data on multiple populations.

 Doubts about the value of xenosomes for classification are not confined to the genus Lesquereusia.
 Traditionally, the presence of sand in the shell was widely used as a taxonomic character within Arcellinida.
 In recent years, however, parts of the old schemes have been coming unglued.